Updated 21st September 2019

 COMMON MISTAKES FOR BEGINNERS

-These are some of the more common mistakes I see that will impact on the start of sportives or races when coaching people new to cycling.
+First of all lets look at the mistakes usually made.
+These are some of the more common mistakes I see that will impact on the start of sportives or races.

 For example having the cranks in the wrong position (6 0clock position) which will not move the bike no matter how much force is applied.